KineticLensman/KineticLensman.github.io/_posts/2018-08-12-barbecue-part1.md

 * Starting burgers - using a grill pan to seal each side (by sliding and flipping).
 Once sealed, you can transfer the burgers to the cooking grate - or move the pan away from direct heat - before replacing the lid
 * Just before serving - finishing food off by turning it to get good 'grill marks'

-If you put the kettle lid back on over a grilling pan, leave the pan's handle sticking out so it doesn't get too hot.

 ## Serving

-To significantly speed up serving (retaining heat and flavoured smoke and reducing stress on the cook), put the cooked food on a clean plate and take this to the table rather than serve people directly from the grill.
+To significantly speed up serving (retaining heat and flavoured smoke and reducing stress on the cook), put the cooked food on a clean plate (not one used for raw food) and take this to the table rather than serve people directly from the grill.
 This lets other people get involved in making sure that everyone gets a fair potion, especially when children are present.
-Serving like this also means that the cook gets a chance to eat while other courses are cooking indirectly.
-The serving plate mustn't be one that was used to hold raw food before it was cooked.
+The saved time also gives the cook a chance to eat while other courses are cooking indirectly.

 ## Afterwards